its-a-feature/Mythic/README.md

 |COMMAND_HEADERS_HERE|If your code requires separate header code (like C code needing function prototypes), then this is a way to include that information.
 The format of a command file is explained later.|

 The timing of when these keys are used is described in the payload creation section, but I’ve included them here as reference for when you’re creating your agent code.

+When working with transforms for creation or loading, there are a few important pieces of information to remember:
+- For payload creation, all of your files (payload and c2 files) can be referenced within any of the transforms under the `self.working_dir` directory
+- For module loading, the raw bytes for all of the commands you selected to load can be accessed via the dictionary provided as the first `prior_output`
+  - Remember: transforms are meant to be chained together - the output of one be used as the `prior_output` for the next command.
+The first transform's `prior_output` is a dictionary in `{"command_name": "base64 encoded contents of file", "command2": "base64 encoded contents"}`

 ## C2 Profiles
 A c2 profile consists of two pieces - server side code that interfaces with the default RESTful APIs and agent code that goes into a payload at creation time.
 I’ll cover what each of these pieces entails in the following sections.
 I provide two profiles initially, with more to come in the future.
 You can see the general information from the management page: